 Teaching English in China – Real Teachers’ Experiences

 Teaching English in China is a really popular way for people to start out in TEFL.
 There is a great demand for English teachers in China, and it’s a fascinating and diverse place.
-There is such a wide range of jobs out there, and so many cities, so we pulled together different experiences from some teachers who are there.
-Read on to find out more about teaching English in China.
+There is such a wide range of jobs out there, and so many cities….you can become an English teacher in Beijing, Nanjing or Shanghai if you like big cities, or teach English in Sichuan in one of its smaller cities, so we pulled together different experiences from some real teachers working in TEFL in China.
+Read on to find out more about different English teaching jobs in China.

-Jade and Kev teach a public primary school in Beijing.
+Jade and Kev teach English a public primary school in Beijing.

 The first thing that a lot of people think about when they hear ‘Beijing’ is the pollution!
 Unfortunately, the media aren’t just hyping it up – sometimes it gets so bad that school gets cancelled and you’re advised to stay indoors all day!
 That’s usually only in the winter though – the weather in summer is beautiful!